microsoft/azure-shortcuts-for-java/README.md

 The key design principles behind the shortcuts API are: to be **intuitive, succint, consistent, and preventing you from winding up in an invalid state**.

-There are a small handful of general patterns to be aware of; once you remember these, everything else should be self-explanatory:
+There are a small handful of general patterns to be aware of; once you remember these, everything else should be self-explanatory.

 ### Creating new entities

+There are **no constructors anywhere**.
+The only class exposed to the user is `Subscription`, but only so that the user can use the static `authenticate()` method on it as th eentry point to evarything else.
+Everything else that is intended for the user's use is an interface.

-Other than `new Subscription()`, there are **no constructors anywhere**.
-To create a new instance of some type of cloud entity (e.g. `Network`), you use the top level "collection" of those objects (hanging off of the `Subscription` client object) as the factory.
+To create a new instance of any type of a top level cloud entity (e.g. `Network`), you use the top level "collection" of those objects hanging off of the `Subscription` client object as the factory.
 And yes, there is only one single client object to instantiate and deal with.

 In more detail:

 1. start with the "collection" of those objects hanging off as a member of the `Subscription` client instance object (e.g. `subscription.networks()`),
 2. then call `.define("name-of-the-new-entity")` on that collection.
 This starts the "definition".
 3. from that point on, use command chaining (i.e. '.' dots) to specify the various required and optional parameters.
 They all look like this: `.with*()` (e.g. `.withExistingResourceGroup("myresourcegroup")`).
-Note that due to the special way the shortcuts APi is designed, after each "with"-setter, AutoComplete will only suggest the set of setters that are valid/required at that stage of the definition.
+Note that due to the special way the shortcuts APi is designed, after each such "with"-setter, AutoComplete will only suggest the set of setters that are valid/required at that stage of the definition.
 This way, it will force you to continue specifying the suggested "with" setters until you see `.provision()` among the possible choices.
+This is how the equivalent of required constructor parameters are exposed.
-4. many resource types in Azure (e.g. virtual machines) require other resources (e.g. resource group, storage acocunt) to be already present.
-The `.with*` setters often enable you to either select an existing related resource (`.withExisting*()`) or to request a new such resource to be created on the fly (`.withNew*()`).
-When created on the fly, it is created in the region and resource group.
+4. many resource types in Azure (e.g. virtual machines) require other associated resources (e.g. a resource group, a storage account) to be already present.
+The `.with*` setters often enable you to either select an existing related resource, i.e. `.withExisting*()`, or to request a new such resource to be created on the fly in a shortcut way, i.e. `.withNew*()`.
+When created on the fly, the associated resource is created in the same region and resource group and by default uses a derived name.
-5. when `.provision()` becomes available among the AutoComplete choices, it means you have reached a stage in the entity definition where all the other parameters ("with"-setters) are optional (some defaults are assumed.)
+5. when `.provision()` becomes available among the AutoComplete choices, it means you have reached a stage in the entity definition where all the other parameters ("with"-setters) are optional.
+Some of those setters are optional because Azure allows them to be so, and others are optional because the shortcuts assume some sort of a default, but Azure still requires them.
 Calling `.provision()` is what completes the definition and starts the actual provisioning process in the cloud.

 ### Updating existing entities